Data protection in Canada: overview

 That consent can be withdrawn.

-The new legislation includes an exception that a person will be deemed to agree to the installation of a cookie, HTML code, or Java Script, where it is reasonable to believe they do based on their conduct.
+CASL contains various exemptions and exceptions to the requirement to obtain express consent related in the installation of a computer program.
+In addition, CASL includes an exception that a person will be deemed to agree to the installation of a cookie, HTML code, or Java Script, where it is reasonable to believe they consent based on their conduct.

 Canadian anti-spam legislation (CASL) is extremely prescriptive and punitive.
 CASL: